ExplicITConsulting/set-outlooksignatures.com/index.md

   </p>
 subtitle: |
   <p class="subtitle is-3 has-text-white">
-    Email signatures and out-of-office replies for Exchange and all of Outlook.
-Full-featured, cost-effective, unsurpassed data privacy.
+    Email signatures and out-of-office replies for Exchange and all of Outlook.<br>Full-featured, cost-effective, unsurpassed data privacy.
   </p>
 description: |
   Set-OutlookSignatures Benefactor Circle.
 Email signatures and out-of-office replies for Exchange and all of Outlook.
 Full-featured, cost-effective, unsurpassed data privacy.